cjlee112/socraticqs2/doc/devintro.rst

    * once you change a model in ``models.py``, your code will no longer run until you successfully run ``makemigrations`` + ``migrate``.
-     So you cannot actually test your changes until you run both those steps.
+     So you cannot actually move to manual testing your changes until you run both those steps.

    * every time you run ``makemigrations`` on another change to your data models, ANOTHER migration file